Image De-raining Using a Conditional Generative Adversarial Network: Proposed Method

 \section{Proposed Method}

-Instead of solving \eqref{eq:observation} in a decomposition framework to address the single image de-raining problem, we aim to directly learn a mapping from an input rainy image to a de-rained (background) image by constructing a conditional GAN-based deep network called ID-CGAN.
+Instead of solving \eqref{eq:observation} in a decomposition framework, we aim to directly learn a mapping from an input rainy image to a de-rained (background) image by constructing a conditional GAN-based deep network called ID-CGAN.
 The proposed network is composed of three important parts (generator, discriminator and perceptual loss function) that serve distinct purposes.
-Similar to traditional GANs \cite{GAN_pix2pix2016,GAN}, we have two sub-networks: a generator sub-network ${G}$ and a discriminator sub-network ${D}$.
-The generator sub-network ${G}$ is a symmetric deep CNN network with appropriate skip connections as shown in the top part in Figure~\ref{fig:overview}.
+Similar to traditional GANs \cite{pix2pix2016,gan}, the proposed method contains two sub-networks: a generator sub-network ${G}$ and a discriminator sub-network ${D}$.
+The generator sub-network ${G}$ is a densely-connected symmetric deep CNN network with appropriate skip connections as shown in the top part in Fig.~\ref{fig:overview}.
 Its primary goal is to synthesize a de-rained image from an image that is degraded by rain (input rainy image).
-The discriminator sub-network $D$, as shown in the bottom part in Figure~\ref{fig:overview}, serves to distinguish `fake' de-rained image synthesized by the generators from corresponding ground truth `real' image.
+The multi-scale discriminator sub-network $D$, as shown in the bottom part in Fig.~\ref{fig:overview}, serves to distinguish `fake' de-rained image (synthesized by the generator) from corresponding ground truth `real' image.
 It can also be viewed as a guidance for the generator $G$.
 Since GANs are known to be unstable to train which results in artifacts in the output image synthesized by $G$, we define a refined perceptual loss functions to address this issue.
 Additionally, this new refined loss function ensures that the generated (de-rained) images are visually appealing.
-In the following sub-sections, we discuss these important parts in detail starting with GAN objective function followed by details of the network architecture for the generator/discriminator and the overall loss function.
+In what follows, we elaborate these modules in further detail, starting with the GAN objective function followed by details of the network architecture for the generator/discriminator and the overall loss function.

-\subsection{GAN objective function}
+\subsection{GAN Objective Function}

-In order to learn a good generator $G$ so as to fool the learned discriminator $D$ and to make the discriminator $D$ good enough to distinguish synthesized de-rained image from real ground truth, the proposed method alternatively updates $G$ and $D$ following the structure proposed in \cite{GAN,GAN_pix2pix2016}.
-Given an input rainy image $\mathbf{x}$ and a random noise vector $\mathbf{z}$, conditional GAN aims to learn a mapping function to generate output image $\mathbf{y}$ by solving the following optimization problem: